xkapil/Notes/DataScience/02-Little-bit-Advanced-Python.md

 print t.get_dept()
 ```

+* Functional language
   * Pure Functions have no side-effects
   * Python isn't a pure functional language but it has the aspects of a functional programming eg. functions are first class citizens and can be passed around.
   * FP causes one to think very heavily about chaning operations together.
 This is underlying theme in data science as well.

 * Map - a built-in function in Python